 It means identification of the exact activity which is unique to the business and which adds value to the customer and all the other activities hinge upon this central activity.
 A business structure tells us what is our business and what is not our business.
-It tells us what is the the main activity of the business and what are the complementary and allied activities.
-It provides us focus and clarity of objective.
+It tells us what is the main activity of the business and what are the complementary and allied activities.
+It provides us with focus and clarity of objective.

 A business involves a lot of stakeholders such as employees, clients, suppliers, lenders, etc. The legal relation between each of these stakeholders and the business is very important. many contracts are exclusive, binding and restrictive.
-This limits the scope of growth of the company or scope of activities it can do.
-For example, contract manufacturer find it very difficult to convert his company into a product brand due to restrictive conditions in the client contract.
+This limits the scope of growth of the company or the scope of activities it can do.
+For example, a contract manufacturer finds it very difficult to convert his company into a product brand due to restrictive conditions in the client contract.

 A business has a legal form and the requirements of the legal form stop the company from undertaking certain activities.
-Hence, incorporating a business organisation in a right kind of legal form or converting a business into an appropriate kind of legal form is very important.
-The legal form is important from the perspective of ability of the business to raise the capital from various sources.
+Hence, incorporating a business organisation in the right kind of legal form or converting a business into an appropriate kind of legal form is very important.
+The legal form is important from the perspective of the ability of the business to raise capital from various sources.
 It is also important in deciding the compliance requirements of a business.
 Apohan provides end-to-end corporate management and corporate development services.
 Also, a company functions in a local, national & international legal & regulatory framework.
 Apart from this, it is as good as mandatory to follow certain industry practices though they are not legally mandatory.

-It is important to to understand all the types of taxes and their rates including the complexity of tax compliance when the business investors receive their money in their hand.
-The taxes or cash outflow in terms of ROC fees, stamp duty, GST in case of asset sale, corporate income tax, personal income tax, capital gains tax, dividend distribution tax, indirect taxes on the sales of the goods and services, custom duties, various input credits, tax incentives, tax holidays, minimum alternative tax (MAT), security transaction tax during the transfer of shares, angel tax when the shares are valued more than statutory valuation, etc form a substantial amount.
-Apohan helps a company, in Association with expert tax consultants, in identification of these taxes and assessment of their financial impact in advance.
+It is important to understand all the types of taxes and their rates including the complexity of tax compliance when the business investors receive their money in their hand.
+The taxes or cash outflow in terms of ROC fees, stamp duty, GST in case of an asset sale, corporate income tax, personal income tax, capital gains tax, dividend distribution tax, indirect taxes on the sales of the goods and services, customs duties, various input credits, tax incentives, tax holidays, minimum alternative tax (MAT), security transaction tax during the transfer of shares, angel tax when the shares are valued more than statutory valuation, etc form a substantial amount.
+Apohan helps a company, in Association with expert tax consultants, in the identification of these taxes and assessment of their financial impact in advance.